-Having good credit comes with a multitude of benefits: you will have an easier time qualifying for loans and credit cards, reduce the likelihood of paying utility and apartment deposits, and be more likely to get lower interest rates.
+Having good credit comes with a multitude of benefits: you will have an easier time qualifying for loans and credit cards, reduce the likelihood of having to paying utility and apartment deposits, and be more likely to receive lower interest rates.

 At the very least, improving your score opens up opportunities that you didn't have before.

 In this guide, we look at the various methods in which you can improve your credit no matter where you currently stand.

 What Makes Up My Credit Score?

 Before you begin fixing your credit, you need to know what factors affect your credit score.